'There was never a genius without a tincture of madness'-Aristotle

 'Oh yes Hannah, I can hear them now clapping loudly!
 As in the old days, when you were a small child and your beloved mother took you, to the theatre to see the delights of the opera'.

-The baritone, tenor, bass, and soprano of the opera was heard, as it continued, 'The world will now grant you the needed recognition you have sought for so long Papa.
+The baritone, tenor, bass, and soprano were heard, as the opera had continued, 'The world will now grant you the needed recognition you have sought for so long Papa.
 I will make certain that the world will know of Dietrich Weiner'.

 I do not know if it was a mere coincidence, but it was precisely the unbelievable scene of "Oh, giusto cielo!...Il dolce suono" (Lucia, "Mad Scene").